usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

 - Ability to detect remote activation attempts.
 - Ability to detect remote activation of collaborative computing device.
 - Ability to detect remote activation of sensors.
+- Ability within the IOT device settings to prevent download of unacceptable content.

 ## Event Response